hydrusnetwork/hydrus/docs/running_from_source.md

 !!! warning "Missing a Library"
     If the client fails to boot, it should place a 'hydrus_crash.log' in your 'db' directory or your desktop, or, if it got far enough, it may write the error straight to the 'client - date.log' file in your db directory.

-    If that error talks about a missing library, try reinstalling your venv.
-Are you sure it finished correctly?
+    If that error talks about a missing library, particularly 'yaml', try reinstalling your venv.
+Scroll through the output--are you sure it installed everything correctly?
 Do you need to run the advanced setup and select a different version of Qt?

 === "Windows"